awsdocs/amazon-sns-developer-guide/doc_source/sns-create-topic.md

-# Tutorial: Creating an Amazon SNS topic<a name="sns-tutorial-create-topic"></a>
+# Creating an Amazon SNS topic<a name="sns-create-topic"></a>

 An Amazon SNS topic is a logical access point that acts as a *communication channel*\.
 A topic lets you group multiple *endpoints* \(such as AWS Lambda, Amazon SQS, HTTP/S, or an email address\)\.

 To broadcast the messages of a message\-producer system \(for example, an e\-commerce website\) working with multiple other services that require its messages \(for example, checkout and fulfillment systems\), you can create a topic for your producer system\.

 The first and most common Amazon SNS task is creating a topic\.
-The following tutorial shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to create a topic\.
+This page shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to create a topic\.

 **Topics**
 + [AWS Management Console](#create-topic-aws-console)